Plantar Heel Pain (Plantar Fasciitis)

 What if my Plantar Fascia ruptures (tears)

 If you've had plantar heel pain for a while and you experience a sudden increase in pain associated with a sudden 'tearing' sensation on the heel, and then perhaps some local swelling or bruising, then you might have torn or at least partially torn your plantar fascia.
 An ultrasound or MRI scan can confirm the diagnosis.
-A planter fascia rupture or partial tear is usually treated with 6-12 weeks of complete rest in one of the immobilisation boots previously discussed.
+A plantar fascia rupture or partial tear is usually treated with 6-12 weeks of complete rest in one of the immobilisation boots previously discussed.
 The plantar fascia will usually heel itself over this time as long is has an appropriate period of rest.

 If you are really struggling with plantar heel pain, and haven't had a great response to the self-help treatments we've discussed then the rest of this article talks about some of the other evidence based treatments available.
 They are certainly not a guaranteed cure and you'll need to discuss your individual case with a clinician specialising in foot and ankle conditions.